G. D. L. Perera: Career

 In 1969 he went to London after he was awarded a scholarship by the British Council to study cinema.
 While in London, he directed a film called Igilena Kurullo, but it stopped halfway.
 Then he made a film called Dura Giya Gamanak but the National Film Corporation refused to pay for it.
 After that, GDL made the English film Peter of The Elephants.
 It was a Sri Lankan film that was commercially screened in many countries around the world except Sri Lanka.
 He also directed the popular films Hora Police (1994), Igilena Kurullo (1970) and Dura Giya Gamanak.
 Apart from Sinhala films, he also made several English films.
+In 1972, he had his only child.
 In 1982, he created his first teledrama in London, Rata Giya Aththo.
 At the same time, he made the first tele film in Sri Lanka called Winners and Losers in 1986.
 The serial Magul Mathe is said to be an adaptation of an English play which was the first drama to be telecast in Sri Lanka.

 In 1996, GDL was involved in and contributed news and features to the Sinhala service of BBC Sinhala 'Sandesaya' radio program for over a decade.
 He was in charge of coordinating the audience response to the BBC Sinhala service, pioneered the compilation of 'Thepel Malla', which were published every Friday, reviewing listeners' comments.
 He initially worked with the BBC Sinhala Service in London but later joined Elmo Fernando, then a BBC Colombo correspondent, to coordinate the listeners' message from Sri Lanka.
 He was also in charge of compiling the historical document based on BBC Sinhala service rendered since World War II and transcribing for a series of programs.
 In 1999, he retired from the BBC permanently.

 During his tenure in BBC, GDL made the telefilm Passage to England for O'Keefe company.
 His last film was made under the name Hora Police, but it was screened under the name Chakrayudha in 1999.
 In his later life, he contributed with many drama programs for youth in Kundasale, Kandy after he bought a four acre piece of land in Karalliyadda in Kandy and established two buildings.
 Then he produced a play called Surasura by the 'Kalagaraya' Cultural Center established in Kandy.
 In 2007, he was honored with the lifetime Rana Thisara Award in recognition of his film career at the 31st Sarasaviya Awards.
 He introduced many actors, actresses and composers to the Sinhala film: Buddhi Wickrama, Leoni Kotelawala, Dhamma Wanniarachchi, Sugathapala Senarath Yapa, Elson Divithuragama, Denawaka Hamine, Gamini Wickramasooriya, Nilanthi Wijesinghe, Jayatissa Alahakoon, Mallika Perera and Devananda Vaidyasekara are some of them.